Pathoschild/smapi-mod-dump/source/~daleao/ImmersiveValley/ImmersiveRings/README.md

 ## Compatibility

 This mod makes use of Harmony to patch vanilla crafting behavior.
 As such there may be unexpected behavior with mods that change the crafting menu.
-If you encounter any problems, please report an issue so I can add compatibility.
+NEW: [Better Crafting](https://www.nexusmods.com/stardewvalley/mods/11115) is supported since v1.0.3 of this mod.

-This a mod is my own take on a "balanced combine many rings".
-Obviously it is not compatible with other mods with similar scope, including [Combine Many Rings](https://www.nexusmods.com/stardewvalley/mods/8801), [Balanced Combine Many Rings](https://www.nexusmods.com/stardewvalley/mods/8981) and [Ring Overhaul](https://www.nexusmods.com/stardewvalley/mods/10669).
-However, Ring Overhaul in particular has config settings for each of its features.
-As such, you can cherry-pick and combine features from both mods if you know what you are doing.
-Keep in mind, however, that Ring Overhaul's changes to precision are not compatible with Walk Of Life.
+This mod is my own take on a "balanced combine many rings".
+Obviously it is not compatible with other mods with similar scope, including [Combine Many Rings](https://www.nexusmods.com/stardewvalley/mods/8801), [Balanced Combine Many Rings](https://www.nexusmods.com/stardewvalley/mods/8981) and, to an extent, [Ring Overhaul](https://www.nexusmods.com/stardewvalley/mods/10669); because of it's highly modular nature, Ring Overhaul in particular can still be used with this mod, provided you know how to customize the configs to cherry-pick non-conflicting features.

-[Better Rings](https://www.nexusmods.com/stardewvalley/mods/8642) is now supported!
-I'm not aware of any other ring retexture but they will not be compatible.
+NEW: [Better Rings](https://www.nexusmods.com/stardewvalley/mods/8642) is now supported!
+I'm not aware of any other ring retextures but they will not be compatible.

+Should be compatible with Wear More Rings, although I haven't tested it.

 This is a companion mod for [Walk Of Life](https://www.nexusmods.com/stardewvalley/mods/8111), but can be used independently.

 Should be fully compatible with multiplayer.
+Not compatible with Android.

 ## Installation